carlosqueiroz/plastimatch/doc/sphinx/plastimatch.rst

 It is used as a reference image for verifying the correct setup position of a patient prior to radiation treatment.

-The drr program that comes with plastimatch takes a CT image as input, and generates one or more output images.
+The plastimatch drr command takes a CT image as input, and generates one or more output images.
 The output images can be either pgm, pfm, or raw format.
 The command line usage is::